 Any router that does not support IPoE/IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the ISP, and the NTT backbone.
-PPPoE is worthless because PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway on-ramp while IPoE/IPv6 whizzes by on the IPv6 super highway.
+PPPoE is worthless because PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway on-ramp while IPoE/IPv6 get priority and whizzes by on the IPv6 super highway.

-Japan Internet Setup
+Japan Internet Basics

 Do yourself a favor and do not waste time and money with any WiFi router that does not support DS-Lite/Map-E protocols and IPoE/IPv6 service.
-Completely eliminate PPPoE on your home network if you want fast internet service in Japan.
+Completely eliminate all PPPoE on your home network if you want fast internet service in Japan.

-The first step: get a free IPv6 service option.
+1st step: get a free IPv6 service option.
 All of the Japanese internet providers offer free ‘v6 Plus’ or ‘IPoE’ or similar sounding service options for connecting your home internet directly with IPv6.
 This is easy to do by phone or online.

-The second step: get a WiFi router that supports DS-Lite and Map-E. Either rent a pre-configured WiFi router from your internet provider or purchase one.
+2nd step: get a WiFi router that supports DS-Lite and Map-E. Either rent a pre-configured WiFi router from your internet provider or purchase one.
 The major Japanese WiFi home router manufacturers all support these protocols and maintain IPv6/IPoE lists of internet providers and services qualified with their WiFi routers:

 If you are not a DIY networking guru, save time by renting a pre-configured WiFi router from your Japanese internet service provider.
 Rental prices vary, So-Net for example charges ¥400 a month.
 If you are in Japan for the long-term and futzing with internet configurations is not a problem, a good WiFi router investment from the list above can save you money.